[4 MIN READ]

-Occupational therapy increases your ability to carry out the activities that make up the “occupation” of your day-to-day life.
+Occupational therapy increases your ability to carry out the activities that make up the “occupations” of your day-to-day life.

 Occupational therapy may overlap with physical therapy, but they focus on different issues and use different techniques to get the desired results.

-Two occupational therapists answer common questions about occupational therapy and its role in improving your ability to function.
+Two occupational therapists at Swedish answer common questions about occupational therapy and its role in improving your ability to function.